hitoshi-watase/sercrod/docs/reference/directives/if.md

 Within a chosen branch:

-- You can access the current Nablla host’s data using the names defined on the host (for example state or items).
+- You can access the current Sercrod host’s data using the names defined on the host (for example state or items).
 - You can access root-level data through $root.
-- You can access the nearest ancestor Nablla host’s data through $parent.
+- You can access the nearest ancestor Sercrod host’s data through $parent.
-- All of these are injected by Nablla’s expression engine, not by *if itself.
+- All of these are injected by Sercrod’s expression engine, not by *if itself.

 Branch-level *let can add or override variables on top of these, but does not remove access to parent data.